Can I use your imagery on my website?

 Can I repost your recipes/info on my website?

 Again, please ask first.
-If you have a blog and you’re not selling anything, feel free to discuss what you find on our site and link to YumUniverse for recipes and other posts.
-We kindly request that you do not repost our detailed recipe ingredients/instructions without permission.
-Discuss what you like about our site in your own voice, then link back to YumUniverse with proper photo/recipe credit.
+If you have a blog and you’re not selling anything, feel free to discuss what you find on the site and link to YumUniverse for recipes and other posts.
+I kindly request that you do not repost detailed recipe ingredients/instructions without permission.
+Discuss what you like about the site in your own voice, then link back to YumUniverse with proper photo/recipe credit.
 Unless otherwise indicated, all photos are copyright Heather Crosby/YumUniverse.

 Do not use any YumUniverse.com photos or recipes to promote your own business.
 If you’d like to use YumUniverse images or recipes for commercial, distributed or published use, contact us.
 YumUniverse images/recipes cannot be used for commercial purposes, stock photography, or to advertise your company, product or services without written permission from YumUniverse.